 Kathryn graduated with a Bachelor of Engineering (Civil) from McGill University in 2015.
 After graduating, she spent a year in Nepal rebuilding sustainable, durable homes following the 2015 Gorkha earthquake.
 She returned to the U.S. to complete a Master of Science in civil engineering at the University of New Hampshire, while simultaneously working for the City of Cambridge (MA, USA) in net-zero energy planning.
 Looking forward, Kathryn’s goal is to continue contributing to the field of sustainable, intelligent energy and infrastructure.
 At Concordia, her research focuses on the effects of occupant behavior on building and city energy use.

-Aya is a PhD student at Building Engineering department, Concordia university.
+Aya is a PhD student at the Building Engineering department, Concordia university.
 She has a MASc degree from Concordia university and a bachelor’s degree from Alexandria University, Egypt.
 During her master, her research focused on applying data analytics tool to investigate the thermal performance of existing buildings as well as developing models to predict buildings’ thermal properties based on their attributes to provide inputs for urban-scale energy simulations.
 For her current research, she is interested in modelling and analyzing occupant behavior on an urban scale, starting with modelling occupancy in residential buildings.

 Nastaran Alishahi (co-supervised)